wp-plugins/kindred-posts/readme.txt

 * Added "Test Mode" so you can now see how website visitors view the widget.
 Also fixed a few bugs.
 = 1.2.1 =
 * Fixed bug with "Test Mode" not displaying posts properly.
 Created function to display the Kindred Posts widget that can be called by other plugins and themes.
+= 1.2.2 =
+* Updated minor display issues on the settings page.
+Added feedback form to Admin Setting page.

 == Upgrade Notice ==